ragingbal/gitbook-ballab/case-studies-big-and-fast-data.md

 Customer Location : UK

 ## Mobile Banking on-device application

 Mobile Banking on-device application for a leading Publicly Traded Banking Company in Europe.

 Customer location : UK, Italy

 ## Loyalty Solution for Banks

-Transaction Analytics

-● Confidential Customer : Big Data Solutions, Transaction Analytics, location based offers

-and loyalty solutions.
+Transaction Analytics, location based offers and loyalty solutions.
 Leading banking solutions company in Europe.
-One of the few

-customers who has a parallel team of 60 engineers with ours.
-Customer location : UK,
+One of the few customers who has a parallel team of 60 engineers with ours.

-Italy
+Customer location : UK, Italy

+## GridMine:
-● GridMine: A product of based on our expertise in big-data and analytics to reduce the

-cost and time to delivery of big-data analytics. \( [http://gridmine.com](http://gridmine.com) \).
-Product is in

-launch phase with 5 customers in Europe primarily in the banking and insurance space.
+A product of based on our expertise in big-data and analytics to reduce the cost and time to delivery of big-data analytics. \( [http://gridmine.com](http://gridmine.com) \).
+Product is in launch phase with 5 customers in Europe primarily in the banking and insurance space.

 Customer location : UAE, Serbia, Switzerland

+## Eye:Li - Machine Learning based Image Rating and Categorization

-● Eye:Li - An internal project for large scale image classification both in categorisation and
+An internal project for large scale image classification both in categorisation and

 well as popularity measurement.
 The project demonstrated the technology to index